 Customer ticket replies are not being received by my Zendesk account.
 I can see them in my external email account but do not reach us, why is this?

 There are a variety of reasons that prevent an email message from a customer from being visible in your account.
-Follow the troubleshooting tips in this article to find a solution to this issue.

 Check your email forwarding